 One time I asked the teacher how we could tell the difference between a Maasai and a Turkana seeing they dress the same.
 This teacher.
 All 40 year old of her and I say 40 years because all kids assume every adult is 40.
 This woman looked me in the eye and told me, you know because the caption says Maasai.
 Never mind I did not know what caption meant at the time.

 I remembered this incident two months ago when we drove to Samburu.
 It then hit me that my teacher couldn’t tell the difference. wawu!
 I also realized that these nomads moved for survival not luxury.
 The cattle rustling is all part of their culture.
 Well, they no longer move as much as they used to but they have retained their way of life from the way they dress, eat and means of survival.
 Did I mention that weekend happened to be the same weekend the Maralal camel derby was happening?
-All my life as a Kenyan, I have never had of a camel derby festival but I instantly become interested in attending.
+All my life as a Kenyan, I have never heard of a camel derby festival but I instantly become interested in going.

 We used Gilgil- Ol Kalau-Nyahururu-Kisima-Suguta-Maralal route.
-Yeah, you look at names like Suguta and Kisima, and you know it will be a long drive.
+Yeah, you look at names like Suguta and Kisima, and know it will be a long drive.
 I mean, Kisima means hole in Swahili.
 Go figure.
 Somewhere between Gilgil and Ol Kalau, we got car trouble.
 Is it even a road trip without car trouble?
 It was 7 degrees that morning, and we wanted to help fix the car in a hurry and rush back to the car for warmth.
 We helped by taking selfies with the men in the background being proper handymen.
 After our very able contribution, the car was fixed.

 Four hours after leaving Nairobi, we made a pitstop in Nyahururu.
 After having lunch at Thompson falls lodge, we paid 50 Kes to get a view of Thompson Falls.
 We also met members of the Kikuyu tribe representing their culture.
 By the way, do you ever think you’ll find a Wanjiku falls in the UK?
 It’s the naming of natural features with such names that bothers me.
 Anybody care to educate me?